Eric Cameron

-Eric Cameron (born in Leicester, UK in 1935) is a Canadian artist living in Calgary, Alberta known for his conceptual art work.
+Eric Cameron (April 18, 1935 – January 29, 2026) was a Canadian artist who lived in Calgary, Alberta, known for his conceptual art work and as a writer and educator.

-Career
+Life and career

-Cameron was educated at the University of Durham, and the Courtauld Institute.
+Cameron was educated at the University of Durham (graduated 1957), and the Courtauld Institute (1959).
+He moved to Canada in 1969.
 His earlier works include the Process Paintings produced with masking tape grids and often brightly coloured, mostly from the 1960s.
 His videotapes date mainly from 1973 to 1976.
-In 1979, Eric Cameron began applying coats of gesso to some objects that just happened to be lying around his Halifax apartment.
-Since then, a total of sixty or so Thick Paintings have been initiated; about half are in museum collections across Canada, while the rest continue to be worked on.
+In 1979, Cameron began applying coats of gesso to some objects that just happened to be lying around his Halifax apartment.
+Thereafter, a total of sixty or so Thick Paintings were initiated by Caneron; about half are in museum collections across Canada, while the rest continued to be worked on.

-Eric Cameron has taught for a total of 47 years at universities in England and Canada until 2020 and was the recipient of the 1992 Canada Council’s Victor Martyn Lynch-Staunton Award and the Governor General's Award in 2004.
-He is a member of the Royal Canadian Academy of Arts.
-His works are held in the collections of the Glenbow Museum and the National Gallery of Canada.
+He taught for a total of 47 years at universities in England and Canada until 2020 and was the recipient of the 1992 Canada Council's Victor Martyn Lynch-Staunton Award and the Governor General's Award in 2004.
+He was a member of the Royal Canadian Academy of Arts.
+His works are held in the collections of the Glenbow Museum, the National Gallery of Canada, the Art Gallery of Ontario, the Musée d'art contemporain de Montréal, and the Centre national des arts plastiques, Paris.

+Cameron died on January 29, 2026, at the age of 90.